lllyasviel/DanbooRegion/README_temp.md

 *The x-axis is the quantity of regions in each region map, while the y-axis is the user scoring with the above scoring standard.*

 We can see that **about 50% annotations only have normal (or below) quality** and **about 30% annotations are even unfinished**.
 Besides, **70% annotations still need corrections**.
 Only **about 20% annotations look good or beautiful**.
 This is because annotating these regions is very difficult and time-consuming.
 Thanks a lot to all 12 artists involved in this data annotating projects!
-Their names are:
+The involved artists are:

 ![img1](https://lllyasviel.github.io/DanbooRegion/page_imgs/human.jpg)

+*Some artists do not want to be named and got mosaics.*

 Although the quality of this dataset is not perfect, we can still do lots of things that are very useful for cartoon image processing applications.